Page updated 11th December 2020

 bedroom hotel, when a new entrance was made from New North Road.

-Imperial Hotel it opened, in May 1923.
-Mrs M Pollard was listed as the
+opened, in May 1923.
+Mrs M Pollard was listed as the first proprietor

 It was conveniently situated for St David's station and was on a tram route into the city.
 In its heyday, in the summer months, guests were entertained at dinner by the 'Imperial Orchestra'.
 The gardens could provide the hotel with fresh vegetables, and fruit from its Peach House and vineries were available through the year.